gryphonshafer/dest/README.md

 "deploy" file then deploy the new "deploy" file.
 (And note that the deployment will automatically call `verify`.)

-You can optionally add one or more directories to the end of the update command to restrict the update to only operate within the directories you specify.
+You can optionally add one or more "INCS" strings to the update command to restrict the update to only perform operations that include one of the "INCS" in its action file.
+So for example, let's say you have a "db/changes" directory with some actions and a "etc/changes" directory with some actions.
+If you were to specify "db/changes" as one of your "INCS", this would only  update actions from that directory tree.

-This will not prevent cross-directory dependencies, however.
-For example, if you have two tracked directories and limit the update to only one directory and within the directory there is an action with a dependency on an action in the non-specified directory, that action will be triggered.
+Adding a "-d" flag to the command will cause a "dry run" to run, which will not perform any actions but will instead report what actions would happen.

 ## version